netzo/fresh-netzo/www/src/blog/posts/announcements-netzo-beta-01.md

 <BlogPostHero />

-**[Netzo](https://app.netzo.io) is a development platform to code and deploy custom internal tools in vanilla JS/TS, with your favorite SSR frameworks and libraries and without managing infrastructure.**
+**[Netzo](https://app.netzo.io) is a development platform to code and deploy custom business software in vanilla JS/TS, with your favorite SSR frameworks and libraries and without managing infrastructure.**

 ## What is Netzo?